dynatrace-ace/ace-box-ext-template/README.md

 For most tools, configurations can be applied after they are installed.
 No so much for Jenkins.
 Jenkins requires all configuration being present the moment it's installed.

 In case your use case requires Jenkins configurations (folders, pipelines, jobs, ...), a special variable `include_jenkins_value_file` can be set that allows including additional configuration.
 The value of this variable must be a path to a valid Jenkins Helm chart [values file](https://github.com/jenkinsci/helm-charts/blob/main/charts/jenkins/values.yaml).
 An example of this procedure can be found in the [`demo-default` use case](https://github.com/Dynatrace/ace-box/blob/dev/user-skel/ansible/roles/demo-default/tasks/main.yml).

+## DTU provisioning

+When an ACE-Box with external use case is provisioned by the DTU team, make sure to grant read access to the Github [ace-box-dtu](https://github.com/orgs/dynatrace-ace/teams/ace-box-dtu) team.
+This allows them to source the use case during their provisioning process.